goog/gpt-level/README.md

 # gpt-level
 define levels of GPT(LLM) like levels of driving automation

+update Aug 17 2023: GPT-5 will take over Intermediate programmers in some domains (90%)

 | Level | Define | Example |
 | :------: | :------: | :------: |